bk138/gromit-mpx/README.md

     gromit-mpx --redo
         will redo the last undone drawing stroke (or "-y") gromit-mpx --change-tool <definition>
-        will redefine a tool, using the same syntax as in the .cfg file e.g. gromit-mpx --change-tool '"default"=RECT(color="yellow" size=2)'
+        will redefine a tool, using the same syntax as in the .cfg file (or "-T") e.g. gromit-mpx --change-tool '"default"=RECT(color="yellow" size=2)'
     gromit-mpx --change-attribute <definition>
         will change one or several attributes of a tool, keeping the others as they were.
-This can be used to change e.g. to color or type of a tool e.g. gromit-mpx --change-attribute '"default"=(color="cyan")'
+This can be used to change e.g. to color or type of a tool (or "-A") e.g. gromit-mpx --change-attribute '"default"=(color="cyan")'
              gromit-mpx --change-attribute '"default"=LINE'
     gromit-mpx --line <startX> <startY> <endX> <endY> <color> <thickness>